Miriamfark/react-hooks-forms-lab/README.md

 ## Controlled Components

-Now that we know how to handle form elements in React and how to set up controlled components, it's time to put that knowledge to the test.
-This lab is fairly extensive, but you'll use many core React concepts here that will surface again and again.
-Time to get some practice in!
+Now that we know how to handle form elements in React vgit@github.com:Miriamfark/react-hooks-forms-lab.gitgit@github.com:Miriamfark/react-hooks-forms-lab.gitgit@github.com:Miriamfark/react-hooks-forms-lab.gitgit@github.com:Miriamfark/react-hooks-forms-lab.gitgit@github.com:Miriamfark/react-hooks-forms-lab.gitgit@github.com:Miriamfark/react-hooks-forms-lab.gitgit@github.com:Miriamfark/react-hooks-forms-lab.gitgit@github.com:Miriamfark/react-hooks-forms-lab.gitgit@github.com:Miriamfark/react-hooks-forms-lab.gitgit@github.com:Miriamfark/react-hooks-forms-lab.gitgit@github.com:Miriamfark/react-hooks-forms-lab.git˚√

-We'll continue adding new features to the Shopping List app using controlled components.
-Make sure to familiarize yourself with the code before diving into the deliverables!
-Completing these deliverables will also require understanding of all the previous topics from this section, including initializing state, passing data and callback functions as props, and working with events.

-## Deliverables

-### Filter

 In the filter component, there is a new input field for searching our list.
 _When the user types in this field_, the list of items should be filtered so that only items with names that match the text are included.